jbutko/mongoose-patch-update/README.md

 [![NPM](https://nodei.co/npm/mongoose-patch-update.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/mongoose-patch-update/)

-*mongoose-patch-update* plugin is simple [mongoose][mongoose] plugin that enables model updates in PATCH like style - only what you send in body params will be updated.
+*mongoose-patch-update* plugin is simple [mongoose](mongoose.com) plugin that enables model updates in PATCH like style - only what you send in body params will be updated.
 You can set protected keys which won't be updatable.

 ## Installation
 ```